-Yes, so long as you submit a new entry for each one.
-Each entry requires a separate entry form.
+Yes, so long as you submit each one as a new entry on the website.
+If submitting by email each entry requires a separate entry form.

-I'M NOT SURE WHICH CATEGORY TO ENTER.
-WHAT SHOULD I DO?
+I'M NOT SURE WHICH CATEGORY TO ENTER, WHAT SHOULD I DO?

 Pick the category you think best fits your initiative, but don't worry about getting it wrong - the judges reserve the right to move your entry to a different category.